c4a-ri/dialbb/docs/document-en/source/051_builtin_blocks.md

   Same as on the utterance sheet.

 - `slot name`

   Slot name.
-It is used in the example utterances in the utterances sheet.
-Also used in the language understanding results.
+It is used in the example dialogues in the `dialogues` sheet and in the slot extraction results.

 - `entity`

-  The name of the dictionary entry.
-It is also included in language understanding results.
+  Canonical entity value.
+It is also included in the slot extraction results.

 - `synonyms`